Nomad-Media/samples-python/asset/Readme.md

 ## Update Asset

 To update an asset, enter 39 when prompted.
-Then enter the id of the asset you want to update and the information you want to update it with.
+Then enter the id of the asset you want to update and the display name, display date, available start date, available end date, and/or any additional properties you want to update.

 ![](images/update-asset.png)